all-of-us/workbench-terraform-modules/README.md

     * Lists alert policies: `gcloud alpha monitoring policies list --project all-of-us-rw-prod --format json`
 3. Create/Replace the new json file.
 4. Apply this change to other envs.

+### Artifact Registry
+Google Artifact Registry allows us to provide Docker Hub access to members of the Registered and Controlled Tiers.

+### Workload Identity
+Workload Identity Federation allows us to grant access to our Service Accounts to external services without using keys or stored credentials.

+These steps allow CircleCI to impersonate an SA for use in deployment:
+1. Create a Workflow Identity Pool
+2. Create a Workflow Identity Pool Provider
+3. Grant access to the deployment Service Account to the Workflow Identity Pool